lucid-ws/lucid-server/docs/LucidServer.md

 * `code` Number
 * `message` String

-Emitted when a client is closed.
+Emitted when a client is permanently closed and its session has ended.
 If no reason was specified (unexpected closure) then it will be `null`.

 #### `clientMessage(client, type, data)`
 * `client` [LucidClient](./LucidClient.md)